 More able and talented children are expected to follow the mainstream curriculum.
 Setting arrangements will accommodate many of their needs.
 Additional activities may be arranged as outlined in the School's Policy on More Able and Talented Pupils.
-More Able & Talented tutor groups now runs in both Year 7 and Year 8.
+More Able & Talented teaching groups run in both Year 7 and Year 8.